solidify/Course_Git/GitAgenda.md

 This section covers the "thinking of git".
 You will learn how it all came about, and where it came from.
 We cover how git is meant to be used, and what differs from other version control systems.
 Using Git is also a change of culture, and we discuss this, and will push you to see if something needs to be changed in your company based on this.

 We will walk through the internals of git, and how it is built up.
 Then we will show the basic elements of a git system, and how these elements fit together.
 You will learn about the concepts of distributed version control, and why that works.
+You will learn how git appears on your local machine, and how it works with respect to the remote.

 We will then move on to remote storage options.
 The course will later go into details on some of the possible options you have, but we have a special focus on GitHub and Azure DevOps.
 We will also touch upon the options you have for creating large git repositories.
 You will learn that git repositores should be small and why that should be so, but you will also learn when and how to break that rule.